A Transform Method for Evolution PDEs on a Finite Interval: Appendix

-It can be shown that, as $s\to\infty$, the zeros of $\Delta$ are on the real axis.
+It can be shown that, as $s\to\infty$, the zeros of $\Delta$ are on the negative real axis.
 Indeed, recall that the zeros of the analogous determinant in the complex $k$ plane lie, for large $k$, on the half lines arg$(k)=\pi/6$, arg$(k)=5\pi/6$ and arg$(k)=3\pi/2$.
-Letting $ s=i(k^3-k)$, the determinant (\ref{detc1}) reduces to the determinant (A.13), and furthermore the above three rays are mapped to the real axis in the complex $s$ plane.
+Letting $ s=i(k^3-k)$, the determinant (\ref{detc1}) reduces to the determinant (C.13), and furthermore the above three rays are mapped to the negative real axis in the complex $s$ plane.
+Solving equations (C.11) for the $c_j$'s and replacing the resulting expressions in equation (C.8) we find an expression for $\tilde{q}(x,s)$ which, as $s\to\infty$, can be shown to be bounded for Re$(s)>0$, Im$(s)\neq 0$.
+Actually, the relevant proof is identical to the proof of section \ref{sec4} which establishes that for this problem well-posedness demands one boundary condition at $x=0$ and two boundary conditions at $x=L$.

-Since $\tilde{q}(x,s)$ has infinitely many singularities for Re$(s)>0$, we {\em cannot} define an inverse Laplace transform to compute the solution $q(x,t)$ and the method {\em fails}.